nishiki-tech/nishiki-documents/project-document/docs/domain-model/group-context/group-aggregate/group.md

 ### Group Name

-The group can set a groupName as they like.
+The group can set a group name as they like.
 It must be less than equal to 255 letters and greater than equal to 1.
-This name can change anytime. it has default name when the group created without specifying the name.
+This name can change anytime.
+The group has the default name when the group created without specifying the name.

 ## User IDs